-The centre to communicate with relevant awarding organisations at the outset to make them aware of the issue.
+- The centre to communicate with relevant awarding organisations at the outset to make them aware of the issue.
 The centre to communicate with parents, carers and candidates regarding solutions to the issue.
 Parent e-mail addresses also held on file so that teachers are able to continue to send work and give feedback.
-All students have access to online daily teaching via Teams/Google Classrooms in which work can be set and instant feedback given
+All students have access to online daily teaching via Teams/Google Meet (alongside using Google Classrooms) in which work can be set and instant feedback given - All laptops / Chromebooks will be provided to all candidates (along with internet connection where needed) dongle sticks will be provided to support this.